 Typically the domain name the connector is for.
 This name is used for credential keys, and once in production use the name should never change.
 Using the domain also ensures uniqueness.

-prefix will be prepended to all endpoint paths
+prefix will be prepended to all endpoint paths for this connector.

 The name of the token expected in the

-to indicate how request content should be encoded and passed to non-GET endpoints.
+form, to indicate how request content should be encoded and passed to non-GET endpoints.

 Accept header expected by the third party API.